vtleonardo/Reinforcement-Learning/docs/doc.md

 | Type                 | int                                |
 | **Default value**    | **1000000**                        |

-Número de experiências (estados) que serão armazenadas na replay memory.
+The number of experiences that will be stored in the replay memory.

 ---